KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 	--deqp-subprocess=[enable|disable]

+The main process and its subprocess communicate over a local TCP connection.
+The main process automatically binds this connection to a free port and hands it to the subprocess through another option that is used internally and should not be set manually:

+	--deqp-ipc-port=<value>

+Because each main process picks its own port and derives per-process names for the temporary files it exchanges with its subprocess from it, several deqp-vksc instances may be executed concurrently, even from the same working directory.
+When using an offline pipeline compiler, give each instance its own --deqp-pipeline-dir.

 For platforms where it is needed to override the default loader library path, this option can be used (e.g. loader library vulkan-1.dll):

 	--deqp-vk-library-path=<path>